-Learn how to create easy, Needle Felt Fabric Shapes with colorful Wool Roving and Cookie Cutters
+Learn how to create easy, Needle Felted Fabric Shapes with colorful Wool Roving and Cookie Cutters

 - What is Needle Felting?